openfaas/faasd/README.md

 * `faas auth` - supported for Basic Authentication, but OAuth2 & OIDC require a patch

-## Todo

-Pending:

-* [ ] Add support for using container images in third-party public registries
-* [ ] Add support for using container images in private third-party registries
+### Backlog

 * [ ] Monitor and restart any of the core components at runtime if the container stops
+* [ ] Store and retrieve annotations in function spec
-* [ ] Bundle/package/automate installation of containerd - [see bootstrap from k3s](https://github.com/rancher/k3s)
+* [ ] An installer for faasd and dependencies - runc, containerd
 * [ ] Provide ufw rules / example for blocking access to everything but a reverse proxy to the gateway container
 * [ ] Provide [simple Caddyfile example](https://blog.alexellis.io/https-inlets-local-endpoints/) in the README showing how to expose the faasd proxy on port 80/443 with TLS

-Done:
+### Completed

+* [x] Provide a cloud-init configuration for faasd bootstrap
+* [x] Configure core services from a docker-compose.yaml file
+* [x] Store and fetch logs from the journal
+* [x] Add support for using container images in third-party public registries
+* [x] Add support for using container images in private third-party registries
 * [x] Provide a cloud-config.txt file for automated deployments of `faasd`
 * [x] Inject / manage IPs between core components for service to service communication - i.e. so Prometheus can scrape the OpenFaaS gateway - done via `/etc/hosts` mount
 * [x] Add queue-worker and NATS